Here’s Why I Urge You To Teach Courtesy In Your Martial Arts School

 Providing ample opportunity to practice courtesy is even more important than teaching what it is and why we need to use it.
 By practicing courtesy, children are provided with experiences that allow them to feel the positive emotions that accompany being respected and respecting others.
 This will help them anchor the character lessons you teach to positive memories during the learning experiences you provide.

-Of course, if you’d like more information on how to teach character values in your martial arts school you can find it in my book, Martial Arts Character Lesson Plans for Children.
+If you’d like more information on how to teach character values in your martial arts school, you can find it in my book, Martial Arts Character Lesson Plans for Children.
 But you don’t have to read my book to implement the simple three-step approach to teaching courtesy in your school that I’ve just described.
-And at the risk of sounding cliché, I want you to know that by doing so you will ultimately be helping to make your world a better place.
+And at the risk of sounding cliché, I want you to know that by doing so you will ultimately be helping to make the world a better place.